wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Campaign.md

 String|Name of this campaign.

 ## <a name="getstats"></a>getStats
-Returns an object which provides statistics for the campaign.
+Returns an object which provides performance metrics for the campaign.

 ### Returns:
 |Type|Description|